giuseppeurso-eu/struts-mvc/README.md

 =============
-Collection of web projects and examples
+Collection of java web projects and examples
 ===========================================================
 **Giuseppe Urso - GITHUB**